Grails-Plugin-Consortium/grails-cxf-client/README.md

-                secureSocketProtocol = [socket protocol to use for secure service] //optional - defaults to null wsdlServiceName = [set to enable mime type mapping] //optional - defaults to null wsdlEndpointName = [may be needed for correct wsdl initialization] //optional - defaults to null
+                secureSocketProtocol = [socket protocol to use for secure service] //optional - defaults to null wsdlServiceName = [set to enable mime type mapping] //optional - defaults to null wsdlEndpointName = [may be needed for correct wsdl initialization] //optional - defaults to null requestContext = [Setting a Request Context Property on the Client Side] //optional - defaults to [:]

                 //wsdl config
                 wsdl = [location of the wsdl either locally relative to project home dir or a url] //optional - only used by wsdl2java script